 Figure 15.
 A: Number of scan outliers for each sample in the NSCLC dataset.
 B: Single example for sample 199Cpos of the scan square-root terms, with outliers marked and removed from further consideration.

 A final check we implemented in the conversion to frequency was verifying that the range of frequency point-point differences allowed for creating the m/z to frequency model are the same across scans.
-The initial set of scans we allowed to use included all of the MS1 scans, including the precursor scans for the MS2 scans.
+The initial set of scans we indicated to use included all of the MS1 scans, including the precursor scans for the MS2 scans.
 However, the samples were acquired as a mix of MS1 only scans for the first 7.5 minutes, and then a mix of MS1 precursor scans followed by MS2 scans for the second 7.5 minutes.
 In 20 samples, the MS1 precursor scans have a different resolution than the MS1 main scans, as shown in Figure 16.
 This is actually easy to detect by differences in the square-root coefficients, but due to using a single frequency model for converting all scans actually manifested as different modes in the point-point frequency differences.
 Oddly enough, the check for outlier scans discussed previously, does not flag any of the scans as outliers in this case.
 Ultimately, we were able to resolve this anomaly by only using those scans with an injection time before 7.5 minutes.
-The package will be updated to include checks that the resolution used is the same across the scans, and produce an informative error for the end user before proceeding.
+In the near future, the package will be updated to check that the resolution used is the same across the scans, and produce an informative error for the end user before proceeding.